pixelygroup/keycloak-koa-connect/README.md

 ## Introduction
 It is very convenient to integrate keycloak with express js by keycloak-nodejs-connect directly. <br>
 However, when we started a new project, we adopted koa as the server-side development framework and found that the conventional method of converting express middleware to koa middleware was not suitable for the keycloak-nodejs-connect library.
+<br><br>
+We will try to extend this documentation with every release.
+And cover some scenarios not mentioned in the original project.

 ## Installation
 ```